 There is one written project for this course, based on a field trip to look at art in the National Gallery of Art.
 Think of it as a scavenger hunt where you will be answering questions based on your observations of specific paintings and spaces.
 It will be metro-accessible and should take about an afternoon, especially if you stop for coffee along the way.
-You can work in groups of no more than two, turning in one assignment for the two of you.
 I will post the assignment on Blackboard after the first exam.
-You will need to hand in a printed hard copy with your typed answers on the due date, Monday.
-April 11.
+You will need to hand in a printed hard copy with your typed answers on the due date, Tuesday November 8.
 (I don't need to say that we don't submit hand-written work at university.)